I need more information on…

 Is there a charge?

-No!
-All our services are of no fee to our participants!
+No. All of our programs are of no cost to our parents.

 How do I get involved or start the program?